 Roma Tomato Pests and Diseases

 If you see a water-soaked area near the blossom end (bottom) of the fruit, your tomato may have blossom end rot, which is basically a calcium deficiency.
-To help avoid this problem don’t plant your tomatoes until the soil has warmed up and keep the soil evenly moist.
+To help avoid blossom end rot with the Roma tomato (and many other varieties of tomato plants too), don’t plant your tomatoes until the soil has warmed up and keep the soil evenly moist.

 Tomato hornworms are big green caterpillars that camouflage themselves along the stems of tomato plants.
-The best thing to do is to pick them off—if you can find them!
+The best thing to do is to pick them off the plant—if you can find them!

-To maximize productivity and minimize insect and disease problems select varieties that grow well in your area.
+To maximize fruit productivity and minimize insect and disease problems of this paste tomato select varieties that grow well in your area.
 Local nurseries and Cooperative Extension can give you that information and help you identify plant problems.
 You can find your local extension office from this web site: http://www.csrees.usda.gov/Extension/.

 What’s the difference between roma tomatoes and regular tomatoes?

 Roma tomatoes are just a variety of tomato.
-There are many types!
+There are many types of tomato plants!
 Roma tomatoes are best known as paste tomatoes.
 That means they are great for making tomato paste, and used in many well known Italian recipes.
 But you can eat them as regular tomatoes too, and they’re still delicious.

 Are roma tomatoes bush or vine?